Wadu-TT/Workshop/README.md

 Workshop Repository

-This repository contains various datasets and notebooks related to machine learning projects.
+This repository contains various datasets and notebooks used in the ML Workshop.
 Below is an overview of the contents.
 Datasets
 1. Magic04 Data